The dogs of war (phrase): Interpretation

 In a literal reading, "dogs" are the familiar animals, trained for warfare; "havoc" is a military order permitting the seizure of spoil after a victory; and "let slip" is to release from the leash.
 Shakespeare's source for Julius Caesar was The Life of Marcus Brutus from Plutarch's Lives, and the concept of the war dog appears in that work, in the section devoted to the ancient Greek warrior Aratus of Sicyon.

 Apart from the literal meaning, a parallel can be drawn with the prologue to Henry V, where the warlike king is described as having at his heels "famine, sword and fire", like hounds awaiting employment.

 Along those lines, an alternative proposed meaning is that "the dogs of war" refers figuratively to the wild pack of soldiers "let slip" by war's breakdown of civilized behaviour and/or their commanders' orders to wreak "havoc", i.e., rape, pillage, and plunder.

 In another interpretation, employing the meaning of "dog" in its mechanical sense ("any of various usually simple mechanical devices for holding, gripping, or fastening that consist of a spike, bar, or hook"), the "dogs" are "let slip" as an act of releasing.
 Thus, the "dogs of war" are the political and societal restraints against war that operate during times of peace.

 In popular culture

-The film The Dogs of War (1980), starring Christopher Walken and Tom Berenger, concerns mercenaries who depose the government of a fictional African nation in order to secure mining rights.

-The phrase has entered so far into general usage that it is now regarded as a cliché.
+The phrase has entered so far into general usage that it is now regarded as a cliché, according to the lexicographer Eric Partridge.

-Many books, films, video games, songs and television episodes are titled using variations of the phrase "Dogs of War."

-Victor Hugo used "dogs of war" as a metaphor for cannon fire in chapter XIV of Les Misérables:
+Victor Hugo uses "dogs of war" as a metaphor for cannon fire in chapter XIV of Les Misérables:

 Another cannonade was audible at some distance.
 At the same time that the two guns were furiously attacking the redoubt from the Rue de la Chanvrerie, two other cannons, trained one from the Rue Saint-Denis, the other from the Rue Aubry-le-Boucher, were riddling the Saint-Merry barricade.
 The four cannons echoed each other mournfully.
 The barking of these sombre dogs of war replied to each other.

-The fictional character Lex Luthor wielded the expression against his father in an argument during the Season 1 finale of Smallville.

-The phrase was used by Christopher Plummer's character, General Chang, in the film Star Trek VI: The Undiscovered Country, in a scene which featured Chang's Klingon Bird of Prey attacking the USS Enterprise.

-Jeremy Clarkson used the phrase during a Top Gear special, before attempting a speed run at the Bonneville Salt Flats in a Chevrolet Corvette C6 ZR1, adding "They probably think that's a Bon Jovi lyric here."